VUnit/vunit/docs/logging/user_guide.rst

 for handling output to a file.
 Every log entry you do is passed to both these handlers.
 Each handler may have a different output format and log level setting.
 The format is used to control they layout and amount of information being displayed.
-The log level is used to filter log messages.
-Individual loggers can also be filered.

 Log Level
 ---------